oracle/terraform-provider-oci/website/docs/r/dataflow_application.html.markdown

 * `spark_version` - (Required) (Updatable) The Spark version utilized to run the application.
 * `type` - (Optional) The Spark application processing type.
 * `warehouse_bucket_uri` - (Optional) (Updatable) An Oracle Cloud Infrastructure URI of the bucket to be used as default warehouse directory for BATCH SQL runs.
 See https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/hdfsconnector.htm#uriformat.
+* `terminate_runs_on_deletion` - (Optional) A boolean flag which indicates whether related non-terminal Run(s) for the Application should be terminated along with Application deletion or not.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values